 At the beginning of the 20th century, winter tourism started to grow on the French Riviera.
 The region’s mild climate attracted rich foreign families who made it a famous destination over the years.

 Saint-Jean-Cap-Ferrat, an outstanding destinationThe peninsula of Saint-Jean-Cap-Ferrat became a leading holiday resort around the end of the 19th century.
 Its dry and rocky landscape was originally home to just a handful of fishermen's and farmers' cottages clustered around the church and harbour.
 This hamlet was known as Saint-Jean and was part of the municipality of Villefranche-sur-Mer.

 IndependenceThe County of Nice, which had belonged to the House of Savoy since 1388, was annexed to France in 1860.
-In 1904, Saint-Jean separated from Villefranche-sur-Mer and became an independent commune.
+In 1904, Saint-Jean separated from Villefranche-sur-Mer and became an independent municipality.
 Originally named Saint-Jean-sur-Mer, the peninsula took the name of Saint-Jean-Cap-Ferrat in 1907.

 Developing tourismIn the early 1900s, winter tourism began to be popular on the French Riviera.
 Its very mild climate made it attractive to rich British or Russian families who soon made it a highly acclaimed destination.
 Saint-Jean-Cap-Ferrat became very popular following the visits of King Leopold II and various members of the Belgian aristocracy.
-The first large estates were built.
-In 1904, the hôtel Panorama Palace (now the hôtel Royal-Riviera) was built at the base of the peninsula.
+The first great estates were built.
+In 1904, the hôtel Panorama Palace (now the hôtel Royal-Riviera) was built at the entrance of the peninsula.
 Its geographical location placed it at the center of high society.
 Designed to welcome a wealthy cosmopolitan clientèle, 1908 saw the construction of the Grand-Hôtel at the Cap-Ferrat headland.

 In the Fifties, tourism started to become more summer-based and Saint-Jean-Cap-Ferrat became a fashionable sea-side resort popular with celebrities from all over the world.
 Visitors included Edith Piaf, Charlie Chaplin, Somerset Maugham, Gregory Peck, Elizabeth Taylor and Richard Burton, Jean Paul Belmondo, Roger Moore, Tony Curtis, David Niven and Romy Schneider, who got married there in 1966.
 It was also a haven for politicians such as Général de Gaulle, Valéry Giscard d’Estaing, Raymond Barre, Winston Churchill, George Bush, Bill Clinton and Boris Yeltsin.